Want to know how to solve the problem of a Midea fridge that is not cooling? Read our article here…

 Check both the condenser fan and evaporator fan motors.
 If they are defective, the fridge will not cool.
 Test them using a multimeter to check for continuity.

-For the condenser fan motor, you can also check the blades for obstructions.
+You can also check the blades for obstructions to the condenser fan motor.
 If anything is obstructing them, they won’t turn.
 And if they don’t turn, the compressor will overheat and end up not running well.

 For the evaporator fan, test the motor windings for continuity.
 If there is no continuity, the motor is bad and should be replaced.
 Also, listen for any strange noise coming from it.
 That will let you know something is wrong with the motor.
 Change it as soon as possible.